Define Plagiarism : a definition of what plagiarism is

 Technically, yes.
 That’s why it is not acceptable.
 But more often than not, patch writing reveals a lack of skill in research writing.
 It shows some intent to reword the source’s information, but it doesn’t quite make it all the way to an acceptable paraphrase.
 It happens more often in non-English speaking countries.
 When you find yourself patch writing, go back and make that part clearly a paraphrase or clearly a direct quote, in addition to add citation.

-Citation and Quotation marks
+Citation and quotation marks

 Citation indicates you have borrowed the idea of someone else’s work.